zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Computes the square root of a :zeek:type:`double`.

-   :x: The number to compute the square root of.
+   :param x: The number to compute the square root of.

    :returns: The square root of *x*.